jeswid/DSE3101_HDB_Resale_Price/README.md

 Our aim is to resolve these issues by providing buyers with crucial knowledge, enabling them to make informed decisions when purchasing their ideal home.
 This, in turn, reduces their reliance on external intermediaries like property agents.

 ### Guide to the GitHub Repository
-Firstly to ensure our codes would work, please either clone the repository or download this as a zip file. <br>
+To ensure our codes would work, please either clone the repository or download this as a zip file. <br>

 We split our repository into two folders: <br>
-The backend houses the code for the pre-processing of data, exploratory data analysis and training of the machine learning models that we considered.
+The backend houses the code for the pre-processing of data, exploratory data analysis and training of the machine learning models that we considered. <br>
 The frontend houses the code for the visualization and the design of our app, separated into the UI and server files.
 Before diving into our two folders, ensure that you install these packages onto our local device:
 ```R